Provable Filter for Real-world Graph Clustering: Related work

 \subsection{Learning on Heterophilic Graphs}

-Heterophilic graphs pose significant challenges for many GNN-based methods, leading to performance degradation.
-The heterophilic problem has been extensively studied in node classification tasks.
-Some methods have been proposed to expand the receptive field to find homophilic neighbors.
-MixHop \cite{Mixhop} overcomes heterophily by iteratively blending feature representations of neighbors situated at different distances.
-GloGNN \cite{Global-hete} constructs a graph that includes high-order neighbors to discern homophilic neighbors in the graph structure.
-Besides, many methods are proposed to revise the message-passing architecture for heterophilic graphs.
-ACM-GCN \cite{ACM-GCN} adaptively employs aggregation, diversification, and identity channels in each layer to counter harmful heterophily and improve the performance of GNN.
-LINKX \cite{LINKX} segregates graph and feature representations.
+Heterophilic graphs present significant challenges for many GNN-based methods, resulting in performance degradation.
+The heterophilic problem has been extensively investigated in node classification tasks.
+Several methods have been proposed to expand the receptive field to capture homophilic neighbors.
+MixHop \cite{Mixhop} addresses heterophily by iteratively blending feature representations of neighbors at different distances.
+GloGNN \cite{Global-hete} constructs a graph incorporating high-order neighbors to distinguish homophilic neighbors within the graph structure.
+In addition, many methods have been proposed to modify the message-passing architecture for heterophilic graphs.
+ACM-GCN \cite{ACM-GCN} adaptively employs aggregation, diversification, and identity channels in each layer to mitigate harmful heterophily and enhance GNN performance.
+LINKX \cite{LINKX} separates graph and feature representations.
+Flow2GNN \cite{huang2024flow2gnn} employs a bidirectional message propagation mechanism that decouples and redistributes heterophilic signals across both structural and attribute domains.
+PCConv\cite{li2024pc} combines both homophilic and heterophilic graph filter through Possion-Charlier polynomials.